 It took us a little while to come around to the idea of AR Emoji... and then not too long to get bored by them again.

-Let's be honest here: these are a clear response to Apple's Animoji, which gained a lot of attention when the iPhone X launched, and which make use of the TrueDepth camera on the front of the iPhone X and the iOS12 update has a similar Memoji trick.
+Let's be honest here: these are a clear response to Apple's Animoji, which gained a lot of attention when the iPhone X launched, and which make use of the TrueDepth camera on the front of the iPhone X, iPhone XS, iPhone XS Max and iPhone XR, and the iOS 12 update has a similar Memoji trick.

 Samsung's offering feels like a watered-down version of this, albeit one with a bit more personality.
 To create your own little avatar you simply smile into the front-facing camera, and the Galaxy S9 creates your own digital version of you.

 Once it’s created, you can change your avi’s hair and skin color and choose an outfit – it's a shame there aren't more customization options here, as the outfits are a bit limited and the hair colors aren’t particularly nuanced.

 This may seem like a tiny thing, but if you can't make your AR Emoji look like you then you – and your friends – are going to struggle to engage with it.